Note: Have your Bible open as you read this post, so you can look up each reference for yourself.

 …so that we will proclaim the word of God.

 “And when they had prayed, the place where they were assembled together was shaken; and they were all filled with the Holy Spirit, and they spoke the word of God with boldness” (Acts 4:31).

 “That I might be a minister of Yeshua the Messiah to the Gentiles, ministering the gospel of God, that the offering of the Gentiles might be acceptable, sanctified by the Holy Spirit” (Romans 15:16).

-Note that proclaiming the Word of God is our “priestly duty.”
+Note that proclaiming His praises by sharing what He has done is our “priestly duty.”